 Preventing Suspension and Expulsion

-It may be hard to understand the reality that infants, toddlers, and preschoolers are suspended or expelled from child care programs due to their behavior.
-For families, this may bring about a wide range of emotions: fear, judgement, anxiety.
-Families may be asked to remove their child from a program for numerous reasons.
-The Division of Child Care and our partners are committed to:
+Families may be asked to remove their child from a program for various reasons.
+The Division of Child Care and its partners are committed to:

-• Helping families advocate for their children and understand the resources available.
+- Helping families advocate for their children and understand available resources.